JiashuLiang/GSCDB/README.md

 # GSCDB137: Gold-Standard Chemical Database (Preprint)

-> **Note**: This is a preprint version.
-While the possibility of errors is very small, we will continue updating input formats and reference data as needed or if issues are reported.
-Version 1.0 will be released upon paper publication.

 GSCDB137 is a rigorously compiled benchmark database of 137 data sets (8377 entries) covering main-group and transition-metal reaction energies and barrier heights, non-covalent interactions, dipole moments, polarizabilities, electric-field response energies, and vibrational frequencies.
 Legacy data from GMTKN55 and MGCDB84 have been updated to today's best references; redundant, spin-contaminated, or low-quality points were removed, and many new, property-focused sets were added.

 This comprehensive database provides a stringent platform for density functional approximation (DFA) validation and serves as a foundation for training the next generation of semi-empirical and machine-learned functionals.
 Testing across 29 popular density-functional approximations reveals the expected Jacob's-ladder hierarchy overall, yet shows key exceptions and provides insights into functional performance across diverse chemical properties.